-Ireland has been given a strong seal of approval from overseas visitors, according to the latest survey from tourism organisation Fáilte Ireland.
+Ireland has been given a strong seal of approval from overseas visitors, according to a survey from tourism organisation Fáilte Ireland.

 The majority of people are very satisfied with their visit to Ireland with many saying it exceeded their expectations.

 The Irish Times reports that Ireland’s reputation with tourists is improving by the year.
 People are more likely to be happy with the value for money they were getting from their holiday than they were in previous years.

 The findings are from Fáilte Ireland’s Visitor Attitudes Survey 2014.
 The survey was conducted among nearly 1,500 people from overseas who visited Ireland in 2014.

 For a while, Ireland had acquired the unfortunate nickname of ‘Rip-off Republic’ in some corners of the internet due to perceived high prices in tourist areas.

 However, Fáilte Ireland’s survey shows that people who visited the country in 2014 were happy with how far their money went.